krateoplatformops/oasgen-provider/README.md

 ## Security Features

+The OASGen Provider incorporates several security features, at different levels, to ensure safe operation within a Kubernetes environment:
 - Automatic generation of Kubernetes RBAC policies for custom resources
 - Secure credential management through Kubernetes secrets

-- Optional web service wrappers for additional security layers
+Additionally, whenever needed you can leverage custom web service wrappers for additional security layers if needed.
+For instance, you can use a web service wrapper to add **request signing**, or other security mechanisms that are not natively supported by the OASGen Provider.

 ## Best Practices

+To ensure optimal performance and reliability when using the OASGen Provider, consider the following best practices:
 1. Always use only OAS 3.0+ specifications as lower versions are not supported.
 2. Maintain consistent field naming across API endpoints.
 3. Use web service wrappers when API interfaces are inconsistent.